My rating: 3 of 5 stars

 Most people I meet dream of doing one thing and doing one thing very well.
 These same people, however, delay the day when the choice must be made: sacrifice everything for the dream or sacrifice the dream for everyone else.
 Like Paulo, I too have had to make such a choice, resolving and devoting myself to the one thing I dream of doing: writing.

-And the decision, a first step, is not as rewarding as the daily activity over the years that build into memories and works from doing what you love: your Personal Legend (as Paulo explains in The Alchemist).
+The decision, a first step, is not as rewarding as the daily activity over the years that build into memories and works from doing what you love: your Personal Legend (as Paulo explains in The Alchemist).

-And before we step onto the Road to Santiago with Paulo, he offers some special advice about our Personal Legends:
+Before we step onto the Road to Santiago with Paulo, he offers some special advice about our Personal Legends:

 “We are all chosen, if, instead of wondering, What am I doing here? we decide to do something that fills our hearts with enthusiasm.